open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

      - usb-bootable-files.tar.gz: The tar file containing bootable files
      - config-file: Configuration file for proxy settings (if the edge node is behind a firewall)
      - Includes ssh_key, which is your Linux device's id_rsa.pub key for passwordless SSH access to the edge node
-     - User credentials: Set the username and password for the edge node
+     - User credentials: Set the username and password for the edge node.
      ```